digital-blueprint/dispatch-app/docker/README.md

 ## Full text search config

-Head over to <http://localhost:8081/index.php/settings/admin/fulltextsearch> and setup the service like shown in the sreenshot.
+Head over to <http://localhost:8081/index.php/settings/admin/fulltextsearch> and setup the service like shown in the screenshot.

 ![nextcloud-fulltextsearch-config](nextcloud-fulltextsearch-config.png)